So where does the "Moshe Katz Krav Maga" story begin?

 That did it.
 I was hooked on Mr. Miyagi and Karate.
 I signed up for lessons in Shurin ryu Karate with an instructor named Chaim Jaffe.
 I still remember my first day; the sweat filled gym brought back found memories of high school.
 I was "sold" right away but had no idea this would become my life long pursuit.
 I wrote an aerogram to my parents that I thought "Karate would be good for me."

 When I returned to New York I trained for two years in the full contact style of Kyokushin Karate

 with Saiko Shihan Shigeru Oyama.
 Those were great times.
 After three

-months I had my first visit to the hospital, I recall it was St.
+months I had my first visit to the hospital, St.

 Vincent's.
 The occasion was a round house kick to my nose.
 Then it was a

 visit to St. Luke's after my knuckles got hurt breaking boards; good